content

 Yos Riady

-Spending on DeFi marketing without being able to prove ROI usually means growth is being measured at the surface layer instead of at the value layer.
-In DeFi, ROI only becomes defensible when offchain acquisition can be connected to onchain behavior such as deposits, swaps, borrows, and retained TVL.
+Spending your marketing budget in DeFi and crypto without being able to prove ROI often means growth is being measured at the surface-level metrics instead of sound metrics such as revenue.
+In DeFi, ROI only becomes defensible when marketing and GTM campaigns directly moves onchain metrics that matter such as revenue, deposits, swaps, borrows, and retained TVL.

-At a glance, proving DeFi marketing ROI comes down to three checks:
+At a glance, proving DeFi marketing ROI comes down to three key questions:

-• Are campaigns driving wallets to complete a first value-bearing onchain action?
+• Are campaigns driving wallets to complete a meaningful activation (transactions, volume, revenue)?

-• Do those wallets go on to transact again or retain capital over time?
+• Which users / wallets go on to transact again and retain over time?

-• Does any of this translate into retained TVL, not just short-term activity?
+• Does a channel or campaign translate into long-term retention or just short-term activity?

 This article reframes ROI around the link between attention and capital movement, rather than treating them as the same signal.
 ROI only becomes clear when it sits inside a coherent DeFi marketing strategy.

-ROI is hard to measure in DeFi because acquisition happens offchain, while value creation happens onchain.
-These two layers are rarely connected in a clean way.
+Marketing ROI is hard to measure in DeFi because acquisition happens offchain, while conversions happens onchain.
+These two layers are rarely connected in a clean way, which makes measuring growth and ROI tricky.

 Most growth teams run campaigns across content, community, partnerships, and paid distribution.
-However, protocol value only shows up when wallets take onchain actions like deposits, swaps, borrows, or stakes.
-This mismatch leads to growth reports that look strong while TVL and usage remain flat.
-As a result, teams keep scaling activity that does not move capital.
+However, protocol revenue only shows up when wallets take activate through transactions like deposits, swaps, borrows, or stakes.
+This mismatch combined with data silos leads to growth reports with vanity metrics that look strong while TVL and usage remain flat.
+As a result, teams keep scaling marketing activity that does not move the needle.

 Structural reasons ROI breaks down in DeFi: